jordannap/jordannap/README.md

 ### <h1>Hi there 👋 I'm Jordanna :relaxed: </h1>

-🌱 I’m currently improving my knowledge in Javascript and Rails.
+🌱 I’m currently improving my knowledge in Javascript, Rails and React.

 📫 How to reach me: j.pensieri@gmail.com